BestCoffeeMakersInfo☕️

 Compatible Accessories

-All K-cups, refillable cups will fit fine; there are a few optional parts you can check into.
+All K-cups and refillable cups will fit fine; there are a few optional parts you can check into.

 keurig k duo reviewKeurig K-Duo Consumer Reviews and Ratings

-Most people were pleased with the function, the look, the efficiency, and yes the freebie/included coffee (as who wouldn’t enjoy that?)
-It’s pretty solid, does what it says, and provides weekend joe as well as fresh pots to go around throughout busy days.
+Most people were pleased with the function, the look, the efficiency, and yes, the freebie/included coffee (as who wouldn’t enjoy that?)
+It’s pretty solid, does what it says, and provides weekend Joe and fresh pots to go around throughout busy days.

 Where it loses points with consumers?
 In a word, the carafe.
 As I said earlier, it’s got a spout that is designed weirdly – kind of square and lots of otherwise pleased individuals speak of dribbles on the countertop as they pour and no easy way to remedy it (although one person said that if you hold the lid down firmly or push it up all the way it’ll stop.)

-I have one other carafe to compare it to and that would be the one with my old automatic drip Mr Coffee.
-It pours normally with its v-shape spout and sometimes I might pop the lid off so I can give it a run through the dishwasher when it needs some cleaning – that’s another thing, some people reported that the K-Duo’s carafe is hard to clean too.
+I have another carafe to compare to: the one with my old automatic drip Mr. Coffee.
+It normally pours with its v-shape spout, and sometimes I might pop the lid off so I can run it through the dishwasher when it needs some cleaning – that’s another thing; some people reported that the K-Duo’s carafe is hard to clean too.

 Barring that one little bugaboo, the K-Duo still gets well-deserved and fair reviews.
 If, like me, you’ve got a carafe in storage somewhere from an old coffeemaker you don’t use, maybe hang onto it ( just in case 😠.)